 Willow, who had begun raising her hands to blast everything in front of her into oblivion, froze.
 The all-consuming desire to cause as much destruction as she could was supplanted by the sensation of Daniel's lips on hers.

-Deep inside her, some some remnant of the old Willow, the one without the mood swings and instability, burst into life.
+Deep inside her, some remnant of the old Willow, the one without the mood swings and instability, burst into life.
 She didn't want to kill her friends.

 On the other hand, she could no more restrain the darkness welling up inside her than Canute could stop the tides.